scikit-hep/awkward/README.md

 pip install awkward
 ```

-You will likely get a precompiled binary (wheel), depending on your operating system and Python version.
-If not, pip attempts to compile from source (which requires a C++ compiler, make, and CMake).
+This will usually download and install a pure-Python wheel for the core `awkward` package, and a compiled binary wheel for the `awkward-cpp` C++ components, depending on your operating system and Python version.
+If not, pip attempts to compile from source (which requires a C++ compiler).

 Awkward Array is also available using [conda](https://anaconda.org/conda-forge/awkward), which always installs a binary:
 ```bash